kusor/triton-kbmapi/docs/index.md

 be configurable in SAPI through the variable `KBMAPI_RECOVERY_TOKEN_DURATION`.
 By default, this value will be set to 1 day.

-When the `POST` request is received for an existing pivtoken, KBMAPI will verify the antiquity of the newest member of `recovery_tokens` and in case it exceeds the aforementioned `KBMAPI_RECOVERY_TOKEN_DURATION` value, it will generate a new `recovery_token`.
+When the `POST` request is received for an existing PIV token, KBMAPI will verify the antiquity of the newest member of `recovery_tokens` and in case it exceeds the aforementioned `KBMAPI_RECOVERY_TOKEN_DURATION` value, it will generate a new `recovery_token`.

-On all of these cases, the status code will be `200 Ok` instead of the `201 Created` used for the initial pivtoken creation.
+On all of these cases, the status code will be `200 Ok` instead of the `201 Created` used for the initial PIV token creation.

 #### UpdatePivtoken (PUT /pivtokens/:guid)

-Update the current fields of a pivtoken.
+Update the current fields of a PIV token.
 Currently, the only field that can be altered is the `cn_uuid` field (e.g. during a chassis swap).
-If the new `cn_uuid` field is already associated with an assigned pivtoken, or if any of the remaining fields differ, the update fails.
+If the new `cn_uuid` field is already associated with an assigned PIV token, or if any of the remaining fields differ, the update fails.

-This request is authenticated by signing the Date header with the pivtoken's 9e key (same as CreateToken).
+This request is authenticated by signing the Date header with the PIV token's 9e key (same as CreateToken).
 This however does not return the recovery token in it's response.